benlansdell/ethome/docs/how-to.md

 ## 1 Getting started

 `ethome` makes it easy to perform common machine learning analyses on pose-tracking data, perhaps in combination with behavioral annotations.
 The key thing you need to get started, then, is pose tracking data.
-At present, data from DeepLabCut or pose data stored in NWB files is supported (via the `ndx-pose` extension).
+At present, data from DeepLabCut, SLEAP or pose data stored in NWB files is supported (via the `ndx-pose` extension).

 ### 1a Loading NWB files